DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_V.md

-## Exercise 5: Populate the New Fields
+## Exercise 5: Continue to Creat and Populate New Fields

 * Unit observations: there are multiple different spellings and abbreviations for the same units.
     * 'F 26','F. 26'